1 in 10 schools in Greater Manchester to receive mental health support

 In the first two phases of the programme, Place2Be delivered Mental Health Champions (MHC) training to 150 senior leaders from 79 schools.
 Our MHC School Leader training draws on over 20 years' direct experience of working in schools to support School Leadership Teams to take steps towards becoming 'mentally healthy' school communities.
 Phase 2 also saw us deliver tailored one to one counselling with a trained counsellor in 27 primary schools.

 Phase 3 begins in September 2019, with Place2Be delivering training to a further 61 schools, and continues the delivery of one-to-one interventions to 58 primary schools; those 31 schools from the first two phases, along with 27 additional schools.

-Through the Greater Manchester Mentally Healthy Schools and Colleges programme, Place2Be will have trained over 270 senior leaders from 140 schools and colleges as Mental Health Champions by July 2020.
+Through the Greater Manchester Mentally Healthy Schools and Colleges programme, Place2Be will have trained over 270 senior leaders from 140 schools and colleges as Mental Health Champions.
 These newly trained Mental Health Champions will be equipped with the knowledge and confidence to bring about strategic change to create 'mentally healthy' schools.

 The provision of a Place2Be trained mental health practitioner in 58 primary schools will deliver one to one counselling and parental support to up to 290 children and parents each week.

 Place2Be and The Evening Standard launch Young London SOS

 The new partnership looks to address ‘the hidden mental health crisis of the Covid generation’.READ MORE

 Mental health leaders: "support of frontline workers must be a national priority"